-Once your driving privileges are suspended, you may have a BMV imposed suspension removed from your driving record by having your insurance provider submit proof of financial responsibility.
+Once your driving privileges are suspended, you may have a BMV-imposed suspension removed from your driving record by having your insurance provider submit a COC as proof of financial responsibility.
 If you were renting a vehicle or operating a vehicle owned by your employer, and operated as part of your job duties, an Affidavit – Proof of Financial Responsibility for Employer or Rental Vehicles may be submitted.
-If you are convicted by an Indiana court for operating a vehicle without insurance, or by a court that is out-of-state, you must contact the court to determine if you can provide proof of insurance to them to remove the conviction from your driving record.
+If you are convicted by an Indiana court for operating a vehicle without insurance, or by an out-of-state court, you must contact the court to determine if you can provide proof of insurance to them to remove the conviction from your driving record.

 Indiana’s HTV law provides serious penalties for drivers who have repeatedly committed traffic offenses over a 10-year period.
 The BMV uses the criteria in statute, which are summarized below, to determine whether a driver qualifies as a HTV.

 Section A – 10 Year Suspension: Two Major Offenses Resulting in Injury or Death

 An HTV is any person who, within a 10-year period, accumulates two judgments resulting in injury or death.
 Below is a reference of some of the criminal offenses that will result in an HTV status being placed on your driving privileges.
 These include:

 - Reckless homicide resulting from operating a motor vehicle.

 - Voluntary or involuntary manslaughter resulting from the operation of a motor vehicle.